teo-mal/Project_Covid_Data_Exploration/README.md

 ## 8. ICU admition rate

-In this query i try to calculates the average ICU admission rate (as a percentage) for each location, rounding the result to three decimal places.
+In this query i try to calculate the average ICU admission rate (as a percentage) for each location, rounding the result to three decimal places.
 Then I retrieve the top 20 locations with the highest average ICU admission rates.

 ```sql
 SELECT